 Cambridge University, a world-renowned centre of academic excellence in teaching and research, launched in 2012 an exciting new Masters degree in Corporate Law (the MCL) which offers students the opportunity to engage in detailed study of the legal and regulatory framework within which companies are governed and financed, is now a core component of the academic curriculum which the Cambridge Law Faculty offers.

-The MCL, a full-time nine-month programme, is taught by the Cambridge Law Faculty's team of corporate lawyers, widely recognized as one of the strongest in the corporate law field, as well as a distinguished group of external instructors.
-The MCL, the first entirely new degree in Law to be established by Cambridge University since the nineteenth century, has been designed to combine practical insights with academic and theoretical rigor and thus constitutes an ideal graduate programme for those strengthening their credentials as business lawyers and those who have a career in the academic or regulatory sectors in mind.
+The MCL, a full-time nine-month programme, is taught by the Cambridge Law Faculty's team of corporate lawyers, widely recognised as one of the strongest in the corporate law field, as well as a distinguished group of external instructors.
+The MCL, the first entirely new degree in Law to be established by Cambridge University since the nineteenth century, has been designed to combine practical insights with academic and theoretical rigour and thus constitutes an ideal graduate programme for those wishing to strengthen their credentials as business lawyers and those who have a career in the academic or regulatory sectors in mind.